"Uh, seriously? The lights went out again! What the faack!"

 "Lets get going then."

-She took a few steps forward while the man followed suit who guided the little girl, moving her head away from anyone who got too close.
+The man followed, guiding the little girl and gently steering her head away from anyone who got too close.

 "Should we really be walking that far?
 A cab would be better."

-The little girl peeked around, barely moving her head to free herself from judgement. her eyes darting in every direction.
-She spotted a crowd just outside her line of sight—several cruisers parked with their lights flashing.
-Some people in the crowd whistled while others stood quietly, their faces unreadable from her distance.
+Just outside her line of sight, a crowd had gathered—several cruisers parked nearby with their lights flashing.
+Some people whistled while others stood quietly, their faces unreadable from that distance.

 She lifted her hand, an address flashing across the screen the moment the display came to life.